pbs-assess/gfiphc/README.md

 Methods are described in detail in Appendix G of the groundfish synopsis report [(Anderson et al. 2019)](https://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2019/2019_041-eng.html).
 The methods build on those developed for assessments of
 Redbanded Rockfsh [(Edwards et al. 2017)](https://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2017/2017_058-eng.html) and Yelloweye Rockfsh [(Yamanaka et al. 2018)](https://www.dfo-mpo.gc.ca/csas-sccs/Publications/ResDocs-DocRech/2018/2018_001-eng.html) .
 The Redbanded assessment was the first to develop an abundance index from the IPHC survey that went back to 1995, and included data up to 2012.
 For the Yelloweye assessment the methods were extended to demonstrate that the index based on waters north of Vancouver Island could be considered representative of the coastwide population.
 The synopsis report includes preliminary investigations into hook competition.

-Updates since the 2019 synopsis report include
+Updates since the 2019 synopsis report include the following, and are mostly noted in the updated report with 2021 data:

 - splitting the original functions out of `gfplot` and into their own package `gfiphc`.
 - vignettes and better documentation.